Armannini History, Family Crest & Coats of Arms

 Early History of the Armannini family

-Another 113 words (8 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Armannini History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Armannini research.
+Another 57 words (4 lines of text) covering the years 1374, 1613, 1669 and 1608 are included under the topic Early Armannini History in all our PDF Extended History products and printed products wherever possible.

 Armannini Spelling Variations